Graduate Studies Funding

 The history department employs approximately 30-40 TAs and graduate instructors each academic year.
 TA appointments are awarded to beginning and advanced students who are qualified for supervised teaching duties.
 All awards are contingent upon the availability of funds.

 - Students must be registered as full time each term of the graduate appointment.
-This requirement applies any appointments classified as a Graduate Assistantship.
-For more specific information, refer to the Graduate Studies website.
+This requirement applies any appointments classified as a graduate assistantship.
+For more specific information, refer to the Graduate School website.

 - An online funding application is due at the end of each academic year for the following year.

-- Students are asked indicate their preferences for teaching appointments so that we can assign students to appropriate courses.
+- Students are asked to indicate their preferences for teaching appointments so that we can assign students to appropriate courses.

 Differences in TA and R/G Assignments